Fiji's Daily Post: 2006 coup d'état

 On Saturday, 2 December 2006 the FDP published what was alleged to be the military's timetable for taking control of the Qarase-led SDL government.
 The newspaper also reported that day that the incumbent Prime Minister, Laisenia Qarase, would be removed from power on 4 December (2006).
 Both reports were wrong, but warnings and intimidation from unknown persons led to concerns about the safety of staff and the FDP premises were evacuated at 3.30 pm, on 4 December and remained closed for a period of 24 hours.
 A further threat prevented the FDP from publishing on 5 December 2006, but it was the only newspaper to publish on the day after the coup (6 December).

 On 8 December 2006, FDP general manager, Mesake Koroi, was detained and questioned by soldiers at Suva's Queen Elizabeth Barracks.
 Two days later, Koroi left for his village of Mavana on the Lau island of Vanua Balavu where he remained for three months.
 The newspaper continued to publish under editor-in-chief, Dr Robert Wolfgramm, news editor, Mithleshni Gurdayal, and Legal Officer, Api Mataitoga.

 On 14 December 2006, Wolfgramm and Mataitoga were also taken to the military camp and detained for questioning, whereupon Wolfgramm had his passport confiscated and was informed of his deportation to Australia.
 Wolfgramm's deportation was not followed through and his passport was returned to him through the Office of the Fiji Human Rights Commission on 5 January 2007.
 The FDP had been refusing to accept military interference in its publications in the wake of the military coup which deposed the Qarase-led SDL government on 5 December 2006.
 In the two years leading up to the coup, numerous editorials were critical of the military leadership's position on the twice-elected government of deposed Prime Minister, Laisenia Qarase.

 On 17 October 2008, the FDP published a letter-to-the-editor that was deemed to be in contempt of court by the attorney-general.
 The letter was similar to that which was later published in the Fiji Times and for which the publishers and editors of both newspapers were charged and legal proceedings begun.
-The FDP case has not been resolved.

 Following the imposition of Fiji Public Emergency Regulations on 10 April 2009, censors were allocated to the newsrooms of all of Fiji's media including the FDP.
 Protests by various media against this measure initially took the forms of either black ink, blank spaces, or blurb.
 Eventually, the FDP negotiated a working relationship with this difficulty.

 In February 2010, suffering the combined effects of falling staff morale, shrinking circulation, censorship demands, and weighty unresolved court cases, the FDP suspended publication and closed.